raspberrypi/documentation/configuration/device-tree.md

 2. phandles

    A phandle is a unique 32-bit integer assigned to a node in its `phandle` property.
-(For historical reason you tend to also see a redundant matching `linux,phandle`.) phandles are numbered sequentially starting from 1 -- 0 is not a valid phandle -- and are usually allocated by the DT compiler when it encounters a reference to a node in an integer context, usually in the form of a label (see below).
+(For historical reasons, you tend to also see a redundant, matching `linux,phandle`). phandles are numbered sequentially starting from 1 -- 0 is not a valid phandle -- and are usually allocated by the DT compiler when it encounters a reference to a node in an integer context, usually in the form of a label (see below).
 References to nodes using phandles are simply encoded as the corresponding integer (cell) values; there is no markup to indicate that they should be interpreted as phandles -- that is application defined.

 3. Labels